Genealogy of Jesus (Part one)

 Isaiah 7: 14, “ Therefore the Lord Himself shall give you a sign; Behold a virgin shall conceive, and bear a son and shall call his name Immanuel.

 Her son then became our Lord and called both, the “Son of man” as well as “The Son of God”.
 He then has the right to become our “King of King’s” and Lord of Lord’s.

-But why is it important to understand that both lines came together through Mary and that she being begotten of God brought about the fullness of the promise seed ?
+But why is it important to understand that both lines came together through Mary, the natural line, and her husband Joseph, the regal line through adoption, and that she being begotten of God brought about the fullness of the promise seed ?